FRENCH 1010 – 2320

 - We encourage students to share books.
 For instance, if you are in the in the 9:00 am section of FREN 1010 and have a friend in the 11:00 am section, consider sharing your textbook.
 However, note that access codes for online work cannot be shared.

 Students will complete a variety of types of assessment in each course and will collect, present evidence of, and reflect on their learning and progress in French in an individual ePortfolio.
-In addition to the student ePortfolio, components of the grade, depending on the specific course, may include online quizzes, formal and informal writing tasks, unit tests and/or integrated target tasks, an oral exam, a final written exam or a final integrated performance project/assessment, daily homework (including assignments completed online), and the quality of the student’s classroom performance.
+In addition to the student ePortfolio, components of the grade, depending on the specific course, may include online quizzes, formal and informal writing tasks, unit tests and/or integrated target tasks, an oral exam, a final written exam or a final integrated performance project/assessment, daily homework (including assignments completed online), and the quality of the student’s performance and engagement in class.

-In the elementary and intermediate sequence (FREN 1010-2020), students must earn a final course grade of C- or better in order to proceed to the next course in the sequence.
-Students who do not earn a C- or better in one of these courses may not enroll in the next course without presenting evidence of significant additional preparation to do so to the Language Program Director.
+In the elementary and intermediate sequence (FREN 1010-2320), students must earn a final course grade of C or better in order to proceed to the next course in the sequence.
+Students who do not earn a C or better in one of these courses may not enroll in the next course without presenting evidence of significant additional preparation to do so to the Language Program Director.
 Students with low passing grades (C- to D-), or a grade of GC in Fall 2020, should consult the Language Program Director, Karen James (firstname.lastname@example.org), at the end of the semester to discuss their plans for review and remedial preparation and how they will document that preparation before they may enroll in the subsequent course.